hashicorp/terraform-google-consul-enterprise-hvd/README.md

-# HashiCorp Validated Design (HVD) — Consul Enterprise on Google Compute Engine
+# Consul Enterprise HVD on GCP GCE

-This Terraform module deploys an HVD-aligned Consul Enterprise cluster on Google Cloud Platform.
+Terraform module aligned with HashiCorp Validated Designs (HVD) to deploy Consul Enterprise on Google Cloud Platform (GCP) using Compute Engine instances.

 ## Prerequisites

 This module requires the following resources to already be deployed to a GCP project:

-* A VPC with a subnet in a region with 3+ zones
+- A VPC with a subnet in a region with 3+ zones
-* GCP Secret Manager secrets with the following contents:
+- GCP Secret Manager secrets with the following contents:
-  * Consul server agent certificate, PEM formatted and base64-encoded
+  - Consul server agent certificate, PEM formatted and base64-encoded
-  * Consul server agent private key, PEM formatted and base64-encoded
+  - Consul server agent private key, PEM formatted and base64-encoded
-  * Root certificate of the agent's signing authority, PEM formatted and base64-encoded
+  - Root certificate of the agent's signing authority, PEM formatted and base64-encoded
-  * Consul gossip encryption key
+  - Consul gossip encryption key
-* (Optional) A GCS bucket for backup snapshot storage
+- (Optional) A GCS bucket for backup snapshot storage

 ## Examples

-The [`examples/default` directory](./examples/default/) contains a reference implementation of a root-level module sourcing this repository.
-The example assumes state output is available from the upstream `terraform-google-prereqs` repository.
+The `examples/default` directory contains a reference implementation of a root-level module sourcing this repository.

 ## TLS